Ruffdraft/sveltekit-cloudflare-template/README.md

 - SEO Friendly: Server-Side Rendering, SEO metadata, Blog and RSS feed.

-- Media Feed: Aggregates the latest IT/OT security headlines from public RSS feeds.
+- Media Feed: Aggregates the latest IT/OT security headlines from public RSS feeds and displays them on the `/news` page.

 - Highly Customizable: Less dependencies used, easy to modify, and extend.
 No auth library used, DIY for better control.